Applepye21/Applepye21.github.io/about_me.md

 ## **Early Life**

-I was born in Boston, Massachusetts and grew up in the nearby suburb of Burlington.
+I was born in Massachusetts and grew up in Burlington, a suburb of Boston.
 Since I was a child, I have been fascinated by physical science, data, and the natural world.
 As a result, I excelled in science and math throughout my education.

 Soon after I started high school, I became very passionate about music, prompting me to learn to play the guitar.
 I quickly became involved in writing my own songs with friends, recording them, and performing them live.
 By the end of my senior year I was a part of three separate bands and had recorded an album.